-This MSc course provides a thorough introduction to advanced topics in Computer Science, including emerging approaches to human interaction with computational systems, novel architectures such as clouds and the rigourous engineering needed to develop cutting-edge applications such as large-scale data mining and social networks.
+You could look at emerging approaches to human interaction with computational systems, novel architectures such as clouds, or the rigorous engineering needed to develop cutting-edge applications such as large-scale data mining and social networks.

-Building on your existing knowledge of computer science you will develop the theoretical and practical skills required to design and implement larger, more complex systems using state of the art technologies.
+Building on your existing knowledge of computer science, you’ll develop the theoretical and practical skills required to design and implement larger, more complex systems using state-of-the-art technologies.
+You’ll even have the chance to work as an integral member of one of our research groups when you develop your main project.

 |Optional modules (choose six)|